 SAMPLE FINE DINING TO SOUL FOOD NEXT

 Once you get your barbecue craving under control, explore some of the many other great dining experiences the city has to offer.
-You will definitely want to visit at least one of the James Beard-nominated restaurants from local chefs Andrew Ticer and Michael Hudman (Andrew/Michael Italian Kitchen, Hog & Hominy, Catherine & Mary’s, Gray Canary, Bishop).
+You will definitely want to visit at least one of the James Beard-nominated restaurants from local chefs Andrew Ticer and Michael Hudman (Andrew/Michael Italian Kitchen, Hog & Hominy, Catherine & Mary’s, Bishop).
 Crosstown Concourse, Cooper-Young, Overton Square, and downtown Memphis' Main Street all offer a multitude of restaurants within walking distance for those who want to try several things in succession.
 City Tasting Tours can introduce you to five locally owned restaurants in one afternoon.